openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/10-third-party-cas.md

 }
 ```

-The enrollment JWT can be retrieved by fetching the created identity by ID and parsing out the `enrollment.ottca.jwt` field.
+The enrollment JWT can be retrieved by fetching the enrollments for the created identity by its ID, e.g. `GET /identities/:id/enrollments`.

 ### Auto CA Enrollment